Benjamin-Spoolstra/Benjamin-Spoolstra/README.md

 **[View write-up →](https://github.com/Benjamin-Spoolstra/Projects/blob/main/SOC%20Lab.md)**

 ### Risk Management Lab
 I built an Active Directory network in Azure via Terraform that I used to scan for vulnerabilities with Nessus on.
-With the vulnerabilities identified I hardened the environment against DISA STIGs.
-This led to 28% reduction in the attack surface.
+With the vulnerabilities identified I hardened the environment against the DISA STIGs.
+This led to a 28% reduction in the attack surface.
 **[View write-up →](https://github.com/Benjamin-Spoolstra/Projects/blob/main/Risk%20Management%20Lab.md)**

 ---